tracysmith/RGAPepPipe/README.md

 GATK (genome analysis toolkit)
   * available from broad institute
   * we use version 3.4.46
   * locally realigns reads and produces VCF

+Pilon
+  * available from broad institute (https://github.com/broadinstitute/pilon)
+  * we use version 1.16
+  * Produces VCF

 Qualimap
 * available from http://qualimap.bioinfo.cipf.es/